-Want to look cute while wearing a cloth face mask?
+Want to look cute while wearing a face mask?
 Check out these vintage-inspired cloth masks that help you stay safe while looking great.
 They are perfect for layering over another mask.

 It’s been quite a year.
 I don’t think it’s really gone how most of us expected back in January.
 It’s been filled with so much heartache and fear.